Prime number: Primality testing versus primality proving

 and randomized Las Vegas algorithms where the random choices made by the algorithm do not affect its final answer, such as some variations of elliptic curve primality proving.

 When the elliptic curve method concludes that a number is prime, it provides primality certificate that can be verified quickly.

-The elliptic curve primality test is the fastest in practice of the guaranteed-correct primality tests, but its runtime analysis is based on heuristic arguments rather than rigorous proofs.
-The AKS primality test has mathematically proven time complexity, but is slower than elliptic curve primality proving in practice.
+The elliptic curve primality test is the fastest in practice of the guaranteed-correct primality tests, but has only heuristic arguments for its fast performance rather than rigorous proofs.
+The AKS primality test is proven to run in polynomial time, but with a higher polynomial exponent, making it slower in practice than the elliptic curve test.
 These methods can be used to generate large random prime numbers, by generating and testing random numbers until finding one that is prime; when doing this, a faster probabilistic test can quickly eliminate most composite numbers before a guaranteed-correct algorithm is used to verify that the remaining numbers are prime.
 (Note: Indeed, much of the analysis of elliptic curve primality proving is based on the assumption that the input to the algorithm has already passed a probabilistic test.)

 The following table lists some of these tests.
 Their running time is given in terms of $n$, the number to be tested and, for probabilistic algorithms, the number $k$ of tests performed.
 Moreover, $\varepsilon$ is an arbitrarily small positive number, and log is the logarithm to an unspecified base.
 The big O notation means that each time bound should be multiplied by a constant factor to convert it from dimensionless units to units of time; this factor depends on implementation details such as the type of computer used to run the algorithm, but not on the input parameters $n$ and $k$.